Digitally Re-Reviewed and Re-Released Tapes

 For each release of tapes, staff wrote an archival finding aid including information about the collection, its processing, and a broad content overview.
 The most specific listing of information on a tape remains the Tape Subject Log.

 The National Archives also created finding aids and tools to help locate and navigate releases of conversations or parts of conversations.
-Specific releases included in Excerpted Releases finding aids include the Watergate Trial Tapes (tapes and transcripts) [link], Watergate Special Prosecution Force (tapes and transcripts) [link], and Abuse of Governmental Powers (tapes and logs) [link].
+Specific releases included in Excerpted Releases finding aids include the Watergate Trial Tapes (tapes and transcripts), Watergate Special Prosecution Force (tapes and transcripts), and Abuse of Governmental Powers (tapes and logs).
+NOTE: Cabinet Room declassified segments designated as excerpts.